RuumiDev/RuumiDev/README.md

 # 🚀 Hello, I’m Hirumi !

 Just a student from Malaysia who enjoys learning how to code for fun!
-I’m not a pro or anything, just someone who finds programming kinda cool 💻

 Right now, I’m mostly messing around with:
 - 🐍 Python (for Discord + WhatsApp bots)